Advance Health Care Directives

 - Maine Disability Rights Center's manual entitled Advance Health Care Directives: For Planning Mental Health Care is available by calling 1-800-452-1948 or emailing DRC at email@example.com or download the publications using the link below.

-Disability Rights Center (DRC) is Maine's protection and advocacy agency for people with disabilities.
+Disability Rights Maine (DRM) is Maine's protection and advocacy agency for people with disabilities.
 It is a non-profit agency, independent of state and federal government.
-DRC makes available for download a variety of basic guides explaining the rights of people with disabilities related to housing, employment, and mental health treatment.
+DRM makes available for download a variety of basic guides explaining the rights of people with disabilities related to housing, employment, and mental health treatment.